 What is a Body Control Module?

-BCM is the central brain responsible for controlling your vehicle’s body electronics.
+BCM (also known as a body computer and classified as an electronic control unit) is the central brain responsible for controlling your vehicle’s body electronics.

 That means it oversees everything from door locks and interior lights to wipers and climate controls, as the brain controls your body.